waynodiablo/Oystercard/bookmark_manager/15_tagging_links.md

 * Use incoming params to persist models to a database
 * Create a many-to-many relationship between models using `:through`
 * Create a bookmark manager that interacts with a database
+* Understand what a database migration is (new LO!!!!)

 ## To complete this challenge, you will need to